ReactMrk/kata-graphql/README.md

 Create two new endpoints on graphQL back end app.

-- getCustomer endpoint should return the customer that matches the email passed as a parameter.
+- getCustomer endpoint should return the customer that matches the email passed as a (mandatory) parameter.
 - removeCustomer endpoint should delete the customer that matches the email passed as a parameter.

 Use GraphQL playground to test new endpoints.